Everyone’s metal roof needs repair or replacement eventually. But sometimes, it can be hard to know when.

 Rust or Corrosion

 Although metal roofs are incredibly durable, they can be subject to rusting over time.
-When you see rust on your metal roof, it is an indication that your roof’s protective coating is starting to, or has, deteriorated.
+If you have a sheet metal roof, when you see rust, it is an indication that your roof’s protective coating is starting to, or has, deteriorated.
 If rust on your roof is ignored, and the protective coating completely deteriorates, corrosion can begin to eat away at your metal roof.
 Water and moisture can enter your home, and the structure of your entire house can be destabilized.

 Paint doesn’t serve just to make your roof more aesthetically pleasing.
 Paint provides a necessary protective layer on your roof, almost like an additional coating.
 Fluctuating temperatures and exposure to the natural elements can make your metal roof’s paint fade over time.
 When the paint fades, it can make your home more susceptible to water leaks and incoming moisture.
 If your roof is new, but still has faded paint, it’s a good idea to contact a professional for their opinion.
 New, but faded, paint can be an indicator that your roof is potentially encountering chemicals that you could be completely unaware of.